 Education shall be based on Jewish cultural values and scholastic achievements, love of homeland and allegiance to the Jewish state and people, embracing of agricultural labor and crafts within the framework of “pioneering” labor, and aspiring to establish a society based on freedom, equality, mutual tolerance, and love of all humankind (Sarsour, 1999).

 The statute was meant to ensure freedom for all and to give every child an equal opportunity to develop his or her potential.
 Fundamentally, however, it epitomized a Jewish ethnicity that strives to deny the national identity of the Palestinian Arab minority in Israel and to strengthen the notion that its society had no particular qualities of its own (Arar & Ibrahim, 2016).
 This underscores Israel’s policy toward the Arab educational system, reflected in a hostile attitude viewing the Palestinian Arab minority as a “security risk” and a nationally destabilizing element.
 Thus, Israel acted to eliminate this menace by imposing full control over the Arab educational system and its supervision.
 While attempts to improve the Arab citizens’ standard of living were made (Abu-Saad, 2013), they were notably inconsistent and uncoordinated.
-Shmoal Depon, the Prime Minister’s Arab Affairs Advisor, spoke about this at a meeting on October 22, 1957, where the state of the Arab educational system was discussed:
+Shmuel Depon, the Prime Minister’s Arab Affairs Advisor, spoke about this at a meeting on October 22, 1957, where the state of the Arab educational system was discussed:

 The main axis around which these clashing efforts revolve is to keep the Arabs’ sentiments of hate from being translated into practical action against Israeli society and, concurrently, to promote processes of conciliation and integration.
 Namely, security limitations and development and improvement at the same time (Al-Haj, 2006: 76).